Huzaifaahmad001/fatigue-strength-ml-prediction/README.md

 ---

 ## 📌 Note
-This project demonstrates the application of machine learning to materials science problems and reflects ongoing interest in combining data-driven and physical approaches for materials design and performance prediction.
+This project reflects ongoing work toward integrating data-driven methods with materials science to improve prediction and understanding of material performance in engineering applications.